How Is Instant Coffee Made?

 There are two methods used to dehydrate brewed coffee into instant, so let’s take a closer look at both.

-The longer brewed coffee is exposed to the environment, the quicker it will lose its flavor, so any drying process needs to happen quickly.
+The longer brewed coffee is exposed to the environment, the quicker it will lose its flavor (3), so any drying process needs to happen quickly.

-One of the ways instant/powder coffee makers accomplish this is by building a 75-foot-tall evaporation tower.
+One of the ways instant/powdered coffee makers accomplish this quick-dry process is by building a 75-foot-tall evaporation tower.
 At the top of this tower, coffee is sprayed out in a fine mist, and a jet of hot air (about 415°F) blows the mist downwards.

 As the coffee mist drifts down, all the moisture evaporates, leaving tiny particles of concentrated coffee to pile up at the bottom.